shitalm/spring/spring-jdbc/README.md

 mysql -h 127.0.0.1 -u root -p -P 33306 < mysql-setup.txt

 ## build and push docker image to local microk8s container registry
-bash microk8s-push.sh
+\# Docker daemon should be running on build server for this to work bash microk8s-push.sh

 ## build and push docker image to docker hub